Dr Matt Wilkes MSc MCEM FRCA FAWM FRGS

 Naomi is taking time out of training after her Foundation Years to travel and study with the University of Cape Town.
 During her undergraduate Neurosciences and MBChB degrees she developed an interest in paediatric palliative care, and intends to build her international and academic portfolio while out of training.
 Naomi is passionate about youth work and travel, and would consider herself a ‘professional volunteer’.
 When not working you can find her developing her yoga practice, learning to ride the waves or the snow.

-Ellie is a fifth year medical student at University of Edinburgh.
-She first became interested in remote healthcare after shadowing doctors in Northern Tanzania and would love to return there once qualified.
+Ellie is Foundation Doctor in Yorkshire.
+She first became interested in remote healthcare after shadowing doctors in Northern Tanzania and would love to return there as a doctor.
 In her spare time, Ellie enjoys climbing, running and snowboarding; spending every spare penny she has experiencing new cultures and foods around the world.

 Tom Beddis BSc

 Tom is a fifth year medical student at the University of Edinburgh who loves all things sporty and outdoors, including an obsession with hockey.
 He has a keen interest in wilderness and sports medicine and when he isn’t on the hockey pitch enjoys photography, running and mountain biking.

 Rebecca Trimble BSc